Wireless Network Security

 ⛔ Important

-WPA2-Personal uses a shared key — everyone on the network uses the same password.
-If one device is compromised or an employee shares the password, the entire network is exposed.
-Corporate environments should use WPA2/3-Enterprise which issues individual credentials to each device, allowing per-device revocation.
+WPA2-Personal uses a shared key, so everyone on the network types the same password.
+If one device is compromised, or an employee passes the password on, your whole network is exposed.
+Use WPA2/3-Enterprise in the office instead.
+It issues individual credentials per device, so you can revoke one without touching the rest.

 Public Wi-Fi Risks

-Public Wi-Fi in cafés, airports, hotels, and shopping centres is inherently untrusted:
+Treat public Wi-Fi in cafés, airports, hotels and shopping centres as untrusted:

-• Traffic may be intercepted by other users on the same network
+• Other users on the same network may intercept your traffic

 • An evil twin AP may be masquerading as the legitimate network